Four-wheel drive with care

-Driving on sand
+When driving on sand

-- Park well away from traffic areas and park at an angle to the water so approaching beach traffic can see that you have stopped.
+- Park at an angle to the water so that drivers can see that you have stopped.

 - Stay away from nesting seabirds.
 If disturbed, adult birds can abandon their nests leaving eggs and chicks vulnerable to heat, cold and predation.